"No re-export to Russia": Legally Compliant Export Contracts

 (5) The [Importer/Buyer] shall immediately inform the [Exporter/Seller] about any problems in applying paragraphs (1), (2), or (3), including any relevant activities by third parties that could frustrate the purpose of paragraph (1).
 The [Importer/Buyer] shall make available to the [Exporter/Seller] information concerning compliance with the obligations under paragraph (1), (2), and (3) within two weeks of the simple request of such information.

-Remarks on the Template Clause
+Notes on the Model Clause

 Linguistically, some adjustments need to be made: